ibm-cloud-docs/codeengine/deploy-job.md

 To create a job definition with the CLI, run the `ibmcloud ce jobdef create` command.
 This command requires a name and an image and also allows other optional arguments.

-The following example creates a job definition named `testjobdef` that uses the container image `ibmcom/testjob`.
+The following example creates a job definition that is named `testjobdef` that uses the container image `ibmcom/testjob`.

 ```
 ibmcloud ce jobdef create --image ibmcom/testjob --name testjobdef